jbellmann/aspectj-examples/README.md

 a mail should be sent after this update ;-)

-trigger build and again, maybe it works now
+trigger build and again, maybe it works now again and again